Reservations

 45 – 47 Prins Hendrikkade

-One of these residents was a tailor (the other ran a liquor store) by the name of Carstens, a man whose name inspired our authentic Dutch dining destination, Carstens Brasserie – but more about that later.
+One of these residents was a tailor (the other ran a liquor store) by the name of Carstens, a man whose name inspired our authentic Dutch dining destination, Carstens Brasserie.
 With a strict deadline in front of him and an eye for innovation, Henkenhaf decided to press on and build around the unremitting duo.
-This is why you see the idiosyncratic exterior to this day.

 With all the right ingredients for a captivating story, the tale of the immovable residents at 45 – 47 Prins Hendrikkade found a home in the 1999 novel ‘Publieke Werken’ by Thomas Rosenboom.
 Ingeniously written and tightly composed, the novel earned the author the esteemed Libris Prize the following year.
 The author wielded a little poetic licence and transformed the liquor seller into a violin maker, but the story stayed true to history.